Abdelrahman-SW/Doctor-Clean-Architecture-App/README.md

 <h2 align="left">Conclusion</h2>
-This Simple App Is An Application To The Clean Arch App Code , in this App I followed The Mvvm design pattern , and i packaged the app code with features and then split each feature package by presentation,domain,data layers
+This Simple App Is An Implementation To The Clean Arch App Code , in this App I followed The Mvvm design pattern , and i packaged the app code with features and then split each feature package by presentation,domain,data layers

 And i applied the di (dependency Injection) and concrete interfaces ,